Equivalences of Graded Categories: Twisted bimodule functors

-When $F$ is the identity functor on $C$ we can assemble the above information into the $3$-category $\underline{\underline{\BrPic}}(C)$.
-When $F$ is non-trivial one wonders what higher categorical structure the above information fits into.
+If we restrict $\cF$ to be the identity functor on $\cC$ then we can assemble the above information into the $3$-category $\underline{\underline{\BrPic}}(\cC)$.
+When $\cF$ is non-trivial one wonders what higher categorical structure the above information fits into.
 Unfortunately we haven't been able to provide a satisfactory answer to this question.
-The best we can guess is some sort of higher bimodule category over $\underline{\underline{\BrPic}}(C)$.
-We haven't put so much thought into this question due to the following theorem which shows that all the above information for twisted bimodule functors is actually contained in $\underline{\underline{\BrPic}}(C)$, though in a not so obvious manner.
-The following Theorem begs to be a functor of 3-categories, with $\Omega^\boxtimes$ and $\Omega^\circ$ playing the role of the higher tensorators.
-However without an adequate description of the '3-category of twisted bimodule functors', it is impossible to state the theorem as such.
-We are forced to present the Theorem in its current messy state, which is nevertheless adequate for our uses later in this paper.
+The best we can guess is some sort of higher bimodule category over $\underline{\underline{\BrPic}}(\cC)$.
+We haven't put so much thought into this question due to the following Theorem which shows that all the above information for twisted bimodule functors is actually contained in $\underline{\underline{\BrPic}}(\cC)$, though in a not so obvious manner.